kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 ### §93.123   High density traffic airports.

-\(a\) Each of the following airports is designated as a high density traffic airport and, except as provided in §93.129 and paragraph (b) of this section, or unless otherwise authorized by ATC, is limited to the hourly number of allocated IFR operations (takeoffs and landings) that may be reserved for the specified classes of users for that airport:
+\(a\) Each of the following airports is designated as a high density traffic airport and, except as provided in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.129   Additional operations.|§93.129]] and paragraph (b) of this section, or unless otherwise authorized by ATC, is limited to the hourly number of allocated IFR operations (takeoffs and landings) that may be reserved for the specified classes of users for that airport:

 # IFR Operations per Hour